kbooten/manualstyletransfer/README.md

 Manual Style Transfer is an interface that directs the writer to manually transform a sentence to be more Whitmanic.

 ![interface](img/screenshot.png)

+Originally presented in the 2018 exhibition of the Electronic Literature Organization, Montréal.